jordankittle/Node-and-express-site/README.md

 2.)
 Changed pargraphh font size in style.css from 15px to 12px

 3.)
-Changed button:hover in style.css from #111 to #1779ba
+Changed button:hover color in style.css from #111 to #1779ba

 4.)
 Added portfolio class to portfolio picture and changed border to 1px solid white in style.css